-Download IRS Form 433-F from the Internal Revenue Service website (see Resources below for the link) or call (800) TAX-FORM to receive a copy.
+Download IRS Form 433-F from the Internal Revenue Service website.
 If you have a large outstanding tax debt, an IRS official may provide you with a copy of the form automatically.
 Fill in your name, spouse's name (if applicable), address, Social Security number (or TIN), spouse's Social Security number (or TIN), county of residence and home, work and cell phone numbers.

 Complete Part A: Accounts/Lines of Credit.
-List all bank/savings and loan/credit union accounts, CDs, IRAs, Keogh plans, simplified employee pensions, 401(k)s, profit-sharing plans, mutual funds and stock brokerage accounts that you and your spouse own as well as the name and address of each institution and the current balance of each account.
+List all bank/savings and loan/credit union accounts, CDs, IRAs, Keogh plans, simplified employee pensions, 401(k)s, profit-sharing plans, mutual funds, stock brokerage accounts and virtual currencies that you and your spouse own as well as the name and address of each institution and the current balance of each account.
 You must provide copies of the past three months' statements for bank and credit union accounts.

 Answer Section D: Credit Cards.
 List all credit cards you and your spouse hold, including bank and department store cards.
 Indicate each card's credit limit, balance owed and the minimum monthly payment for each.